Hispano-Suiza H6B Dubonnet Xenia: Exterior features

-as well as the large slatted grill extending below the long hood, and the unconventional "pantograph" doors that are attached to the car by a rectangular panel, and operate by swinging out and back towards the rear of the car, while remaining parallel to the body.
+as well as the large slatted grille extending below the long hood, and the unconventional "pantograph" doors that are attached to the car by a rectangular panel, and operate by swinging out and back towards the rear of the car, while remaining parallel to the body.

 Dubonnet's focus on aerodynamics can also be seen in the exterior design of the car.
 The flared front fenders taper off in a teardrop shape towards the rear, as does the tail of the car.
 Notably, the Dubonnet Xenia has fender skirts that cover almost the entirety of the rear wheels to reduce drag, a technique pioneered 10 years earlier on a land speed record attempt car.

 Owners

 The H6B Dubonnet Xenia began as André Dubonnet's personal car after it was finished in 1938.
 On the outbreak of World War II and the subsequent invasion of France in 1940, the Dubonnet Xenia was hidden.
 It resurfaced again on June 9, 1946, where it led a parade commemorating the opening of a highway tunnel in Saint-Cloud.
 In the 1960s, the car was bought and restored by Alain Balleret, president of the French Hispano-Suiza Club.